Canadian Ivory Inc.

 Muskox Horns - Ovibos moschatus

-Horns available as pairs or singles.
-Muskox horn polishes to a translucent caramel colour with opaque white streaks.
-The pair in this picture measures 60 cm (24") from horn tip to horn tip and weighs 7.0 kg (15 lbs.)
+Muskox horn polishes to a beautiful translucent caramel colour with opaque white streaks.
+The pair in this picture measures 60 cm (24") from horn tip to horn tip and weighs 7.0 kg(15 lbs.)
 The single is much smaller at 1.8 kg (4 lbs.)

 Whale Baleen - Bowhead whale - Balaena mysticetus

 Non-toothed whales have a number of baleen plates arranged as overlapping shingles.
 Along one edge hairs act as a sieve with which to extract food from the water.
-The plates are tapered from approximately 20 cm wide (8") and 1 cm thick (1/2") to a point and are up to 3 m (9 or 10') in length.
-The baleen also taper from the top to the bottom edge along the length.
+The plates are tapered from approximately20 cm wide (8") and 1 cm thick (1/2") to a point and are up to 3 m (9 or 10') in length.
+The whale baleen also taper from the top to the bottom edge along the length.

 The source of baleen is intermittent.
-Some northern communities are given a rare licence by Federal authorities to harvest a whale.
+Some northern communities are given a rare licence by Canadian Federal authorities to harvest a whale.
 Occasionally there is natural mortality found.

 It is regarded as Appendix 1 in CITES and is available in Canada only.

-Whale Teeth - Physeter macrocephallus
+Sperm Whale Teeth - Physeter macrocephallus

 Mammoth Tusk